 It is estimated that we have lost over 97% of our wildflower meadows in recent times.
 The remaining meadows are often small and isolated, making it hard for species to thrive and to colonise new sites.

-This project intends to work with landowners and communities to advise on how best to manage and enhance their wildflower areas and to provide advice on how to upgrade their knowledge and skills in subjects such as cutting and grazing regimes, scrub and bracken control, suitability of livestock etc.
+This project continues to work with landowners and communities to advise on how best to manage and enhance their wildflower areas and to provide advice on how to upgrade their knowledge and skills in subjects such as cutting and grazing regimes, scrub and bracken control, suitability of livestock etc.

 The project includes a small capital works fund which will be accessible to meadows owners to enable better, more sustainable management of their meadow.